 Our dogs are naturally animals that used to live in the wild where they had to protect and fetch for themselves.
 In the wild, dogs would eat poop to get rid of the odor which may attract predators.
 Sometimes, these animal instincts might also influence your dog to do the same at home.

 Dogs, especially recent mothers, will also eat too as a way to clean up after her puppies.
 To prevent this, you should make sure that the puppies are always cleaned after.
 You should also pick their waste as soon as you can.

 This is why you should come up with a scheduled feeding routine to predict their pooping time.
 For young puppies, that should be fed 3-4 times a day, they eliminate about 15 minutes after eating.
 Older dogs should be fed at least twice a day and eliminate after about 30 minutes after feeding.

 This is a common cause of dog eating poop all of a sudden.
-If your dog does not digest and absorb nutrient into the bloodstream, you might be dealing with malabsorption.
+If your dog does not digest and absorb nutrients into the bloodstream, you might be dealing with malabsorption.
 This makes him eliminate undigested foods which might make him want to eat it right back.
-He will do this in efforts to get these nutrients.
+He will do this in an effort to get these nutrients.

 This is commonly caused by a lack of digestive enzymes that help the process of absorption.
 These digestive enzymes can be found in your dog’s prey.
 However, domestication has led to the need to feed commercial and processed foods to our dogs.